 QBANK's objective in managing interest rate risk is to maximise and stabilise net interest income and the net present value of the statement of financial position over time, to provide secure and sustainable earnings.
 The day-to-day management of interest rate risk is the responsibility of the Asset and Liability Committee and governed in accordance with the Interest Rate Risk Policy.
 The Derivatives and Hedging Policy allows the use of derivative transactions to hedge interest rate risks.
+Derivatives cannot be used for trading or speculative risk taking.
 QBANK is not exposed to material levels of currency risk.